 Jon handles both large-scale litigation and individual actions and has successfully disposed of cases through discovery, motion practice and trial.
 He has tried high-stakes cases, including bellwether trials in nationwide MDL litigation.
 Jon’s trial work includes Albright v.
-Boston Scientific Corp.
-Albright was one of the first defense verdicts in the pelvic mesh litigation, currently one of the largest complex cases in the country.
+Boston Scientific Corp., one of the first defense verdicts in the pelvic mesh litigation, currently one of the largest complex cases in the country.
 Jon helped develop trial strategy and cross-examined medical and scientific experts from a range of disciplines.
-Most recently, Jon and the trial team obtained a defense verdict in Carlson v.
-Boston Scientific Corp. after the jury determined that the plaintiff failed to prove the existence of any design defect in the mesh product.
+In 2017, Jon and the trial team obtained a defense verdict in Harris v.
+Boston Scientific in Delaware State Court after the jury determined that the plaintiff failed to prove the existence of any defect in the mesh product.
+This followed a similar defense verdict in 2015 in Carlson v.
+Boston Scientific Corp. in the United States District Court for the Western District of North Carolina.
 In 2015, Law360 selected Jon as one of five Rising Stars in the United States in the area of product liability law based in part on his trial work in the mesh litigation.

 Jon has also won cases before trial became necessary.
 In the Ambien litigation, Jon won summary judgment in an alleged “sleep-driving” case after convincing the court to exclude plaintiffs’ experts.
 This Daubert ruling became an important precedent in related litigation.
 Similarly, in the Bausch & Lomb litigation, Jon and the team obtained favorable rulings excluding plaintiffs’ experts from nearly 1,000 cases involving various alleged eye infections and later persuaded the court to grant summary judgment for Bausch & Lomb.